 What to Expect at Gilroy Gardens

-Smaller children seem to have a particularly good time here, finding lots of rides that cater just to them.
+Smaller children seem to have a particularly good time at Gilroy Gardens, finding lots of rides that cater just to them.
 There's even a smaller-sized carousel for the tiny tots.

 Gilroy Gardens Rides

 The rides are similar to those in other parks, but with agricultural themes and names.